 Q: What is the difference between Manuka Honey that comes from Australia vs New Zealand?

-A: All Manuka comes from the Leptospermum Tree (Tea Tree).
-In New Zealand, there is one specie of Leptospermum, but in Australia there are just under 80.
-Both Australia and New Zealand have a range of very high active and very low active Manuka.
+A: All Manuka honey is the result of bees pollinating the Leptospermum Tree.
+In New Zealand, there is one specie of Leptospermum, and in Australia there more than 80.
+Both Australia and New Zealand have a range of very high active and very low active Manuka Honey.
 So, there is no difference at all between New Zealand and Australian Manuka Honey – the quality all depends on the Methylglyoxal activity of the honey, no matter where it comes from.

 Q: What does the 'active level' of Manuka Honey mean?

-A: The strength of Manuka is determined by the concentration level of the bio actives of Methylglyoxal, this is then converted into the Non Peroxide Activity (NPA).
-This is the measurement we use – NPA - which is measured by numbers.
-The higher the NPA number the higher the strength.
-Anything over 10+ is considered good quality.
-New Zealand refers to their Non Peroxide Activity as UMF (Unique Manuka Factor), which is measured exactly the same as NPA.
+A: The strength of Manuka Honey is determined by the concentration level of the bio actives of Methylglyoxal.
+This is the measurement we use – MGO - which is measured by numbers.
+The higher the MGO number the higher the strength.
+Anything over 240+ is considered good quality for seeing results fast.
+New Zealand refers to their Non Peroxide Activity as UMF (Unique Manuka Factor), which is measured differently to MGO.

 Q: Are your products tested on animals?